joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 2. Now that you have connected its time to export the Azure resource information, **run** the following **PowerShell** cmdlet, and **point** it towards an **empty folder**:

        Export-AzRuleData -OutputPath c:\temp\AzRuleData -All
-3. If the **folder doesn't** **exist**, _don't worry_ - the Export command will **create** it **for you**, depending on how many resources and subscriptions you are extracting, this may take a few minutes.
+3. If the **folder doesn't** **exist**, _don't worry_ - the Export command will **create** it **for you**.
+Depending on how many resources and subscriptions you are extracting, this may take a few minutes.

-You should **see** the **JSON files** appearing if you open one of these, you should be able to see information about the resources it has extracted.
+You should **see** the **JSON files** appearing if you open one of these.
+You should be able to see information about the resources it has extracted.

 ### Run PSRule across your JSON files

 Now that you have extracted the JSON files of your Azure resources, it's now time to analyse them in accordance with Microsoft Cloud Adoption and Well Architectured framework and the rules builtin into PSRule.Azure!

-You don't need to be connected to Azure, for this analysis, just have the PSRule modules installed and can access the JSON files.
+You don't need to be connected to Azure; for this analysis, just have the PSRule modules installed and can access the JSON files.

 PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"), these baselines contain the rules used to analyse your resources and range from Preview to newly released rules, again, we are just going to target ALL rules, as we are after any and all recommendations.